 TDC & Long-Range Erosion Control Plan

 Each year the Tourist Development Council (TDC) appropriates a portion of the beach and shoreline program funds to a beach re-nourishment trust fund to assist with future re-nourishment needs.
 This is done to protect our most precious tourism asset—our beaches.
 As part of its long-range plan, Lee County Department of Natural Resources has estimated the erosion control funds needed over the next ten years.
 Each erosion control project undergoes a thorough cost-benefit analysis to determine funding opportunities.
 After assigning the state and federal cost sharing figures, the balance required for each project is divided by the storm protection and recreational benefits.
 The storm protection portion is deemed the responsibility of the property owners.
-Everywhere the beach is publicly accessible (as defined by the State of Florida), the recreational portion is funded with the beach re-nourishment trust fund.
-Regardless of who derives the recreational benefit - the property owners, local residents or visitors - this portion is funded exclusively with bed tax revenue.
+Everywhere the beach is publicly accessible (as defined by the State of Florida), the recreational portion is funded with bed tax revenue.

 Current Projects & How Projects Are Funded

 Local governmental agencies may request funding each year.
 TDC members review the requests and evaluate each project on several criteria to determine if they are eligible for funding.
 Once the projects receive TDC approval, they are forwarded to the Lee County Board of County Commissioners for inclusion in their annual capital improvement budget (CIP) process.